 How Evernote Migrated & Scaled their Workload with Google Cloud Platform

-The present Evernote cloud infrastructure is more scalable, elastic & secure.
-The workload is powered by the Google Cloud infrastructure which enabled the Evernote engineering teams to focus on innovation, developing new features & not worrying about managing the underlying infrastructure.
+The present Evernote cloud infrastructure is more scalable, elastic and secure in contrast to the on-prem one they had originally.
+Moving the workload to the cloud enabled Evernote engineering to focus on innovation, launch new features and stay off the hook of managing the underlying infrastructure.

 Reason for the Migration

-Evernote originally managed its own on-prem servers and network.
-But with the increasing popularity of the business, scaling the infrastructure, maintenance, upgrade became challenging.
+Evernote Engineering originally managed its own on-prem servers and network.
+But with the increasing popularity of the business, scaling the infrastructure, maintenance and upgrade became challenging.

-Migrating to the cloud, letting the experts handle the infrastructure would have definitely enabled them to move fast.
+Migrating to the cloud and having the infrastructure managed by Google enabled them to move fast.

 Core Modules of the Evernote’s Service

-Let’s have a look at the core modules of the Evernote’s service
+Let’s have a look at the core modules of Evernote’s service

 USER NOTE STORE

 This service module stores the user’s notes.
-The service block is built on shards & every shard has a capacity of supporting over 300 thousand users.
+The service block is built on shards and every shard has the capacity of supporting over 300 thousand users.

-A client facing front-end service which runs on Tomcat
+- A client-facing front-end service that runs on Tomcat

-A Lucene search service which indexes user-generated content.
+- A Lucene search service that indexes user-generated content.

 There are approx. 762 of these shards which comprehensively handle the entire customer base of Evernote.

-This is a file storage layer which separately stores all the attachments which the users upload.
+This is a file storage layer that separately stores all the attachments which the users upload.
 This storage alone contains 206 servers.
-The attachments when uploaded are stored at two locations one locally & the other at a remote disaster recovery data centre.
+The attachments when uploaded are stored at two locations one locally and the other at a remote disaster recovery data center.

 USER DATA STORE

-This is a central user database which contains the user information, manages the authentication & stuff.
+This is a central user database that contains the user information, manages the authentication and such.

-Besides these, there are quite a number of additional services such as handwriting & text recognition, caching, batch processing, all these are powered by an additional 200 Linux servers.
+Besides these, there are quite a number of additional services such as handwriting and text recognition, caching, batch processing, etc. All these are powered by additional 200 Linux servers.

-Moving a workload with petabytes of data from an on-prem datacentre to the cloud is no easy feat.
-It requires a lot of care, focus & strategic planning.
-Though the entire migration was pulled it off in just 70 days.
+Moving a workload with petabytes of data from an on-prem data center to the cloud is no easy feat.
+It requires a lot of care, focus and strategic planning.
+The entire migration was pulled off in 70 days.

 A divide & conquer approach was followed in the migration in several different phases.
-Small chunks of workloads were migrated to the cloud & then validated & tested.
+Small chunks of workloads were migrated to the cloud and then validated and tested.

-A few of the services such as the User Store, the Note Store which ran on Linux servers had a direct counterpart solution on the Google Cloud & were easy to move.
+A couple of services such as the User Store and the Note Store that ran on Linux servers had a direct counterpart technology solution on the Google Cloud and thus were easy to move.

-These services ran on physical Linux based datacentre & were migration to the Linux virtual machines on the Google Cloud.
+These services ran on-prem on a physical Linux-based data center & were migrated to the Linux virtual machines on the Google Cloud.

-The rest of the modules such as the User Attachment Store, Recognition service etc needed a significant custom modification to be moved over to the cloud.
+The rest of the modules such as the User Attachment Store, Recognition service, etc. required a significant modification to be moved over to the cloud.

-The entire migration, movement of data had a thorough security audit.
+The entire service migration and movement of data had a thorough security audit.
 Data privacy, infrastructure security everything was accounted for.

 This write-up is a gist of a 5 part blog article published by Evernote about their migration to GCP

-Well, Guys!!
-This is pretty much it.
-If you liked the article.
-Do share it with your folks.
+Well, Folks, this is pretty much it.
+If you liked the article, do share it with your network for better reach.